ade/openwrt-fancontrol/README.md

 I've found that the (stock) fan does not spin up at all on PWM setting below 190 at least on my unit, so thats the lowest one used.

 Tested with OpenWrt 22.03.2

+The "emergency" cooldown bit has been removed from this fork.

 #### To use it: